ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

-You can find information about OpenSRS’ API in the [OpenSRS API guide](https://domains.opensrs.guide/docs/overview){: external}, located in the Connection Information section.
+You can find information about OpenSRS’ API in the [OpenSRS API guide](https://domains.opensrs.guide/docs/overview){: external}, which is located in the Connection Information section.

 ### Specific FAQs (for 500 domains or more)
 {: #resellone-growth-tier-faq}